RUANG// — for thought

 Submit to the RUANG// Journal

-RUANG// publishes writing on Southeast Asian contemporary art with a focus on critical perspectives.
-We are especially interested in work that engages with technology, ecology, colonial histories, and the shifting cultural and political contexts of the region — but we also welcome other approaches that push conversations forward.
+RUANG// Journal publishes writing on Southeast Asian contemporary art with a focus on technology, ecology, indigenous knowledge, and the shifting cultural and political contexts of the region — but we also welcome other approaches that push conversations forward.

 If you'd like to contribute, fill in this form with a short introduction, a sample of your writing, and the themes you'd like to explore.